Schluss/Present/README.md

 - frameguard: sets the X-Frame-Options header to provide clickjacking protection.
 - xssFilter: sets X-XSS-Protection to enable the Cross-site scripting (XSS) filter in most recent web browsers.
 - MongoDB connected via Client certificate
+- Session data encrypted for logged in organizations

 ## Todo's:
 - modify installkeys.js to pickup all keys available and not generate the keys anymore